javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

    It’s easy query them with SQL.

    JaVers uses its own Snapshot model for audit data.
-   Snapshots are decoupled from live data.
+   Snapshots are decoupled from live data,
    JaVers saves them to the single table (`jv_snapshots`) as JSON documents with unified structure.
    Advantages?
 You can choose where to store audit data.
    By default JaVers uses the same database as application does, but you can point another database
-   (even of different kind, for example, SQL for application and MongoDB for JaVers).
+   (even of different kind).
+For example, SQL for application and MongoDB for JaVers or centralized JaVers database shared for all applications in your company).